natethegreate/Screentone-Remover/README.md

 ## Versioning

+1.3: * Updated blurring process.
+Secondary blur is now a bilateral filter, which retains edges and removes toning much better.
+     * Removed secondary sharpening because it can add noise in some circumstances.
+     * Default slider position is now on 2.
 1.2: Removed redundant modules.
 Created exe file.
 1.1: GUI, directory selection, batch screentone removing, variable removal 1.0: Can remove screentones from an image